How to Fix the “Authenticate Your Account” Error in Meta Ads Manager

 Complete the email verification by entering the 6-digit code sent to the account's registered email.

 If the above does not work in your regular browser, please try using an incognito/private browser window.
-Meta’s official recommendation
+And if that doesn’t work change your password which resets all authentication.

 TLDR: